dvirzg/persona-ai/README.md

 # PersonaChat AI

-A personalized AI chat application that learns about you through conversations and provides insights about your personality, conversation patterns, and interests.
+A personalized AI chat app that learns about you through conversations and provides insights about your personality, conversation patterns, and interests.
 Built with Next.js 13, Vercel AI SDK, and Shadcn UI.

 ## Features